Benefits of Microgreens as a Superfood in Daily Diet

 Broccoli – Heart Health, Digestion, Immune System, Cancer Prevention

-Arugula – Sports Performance, Blood Pressure Reduction, Cancer Prevention, Vision Protection, Wound Healing, Liver Detoxification, Prevention of Bad Breath and Body Odor, Enhanced Sex Drive and Performance.
+Arugula – Sports Performance, Blood Pressure Reduction, Cancer Prevention, Vision Protection, Wound Healing, Liver Detoxification, and Prevention of Bad Breath. and Body Odor.

 NOTE: Arugula is the addition to the specialty “BAT” MIX, because of the numerous benefits.

 Arugula is one of those magical plants that is usually touted as being good for male fertility.
 It has been used as a natural aphrodisiac as early as the first century and is associated with the Roman god of fertility.
 It is a bright, peppery green native to the Mediterranean region and belongs to the mustard family of plants along with broccoli, cauliflower, kale, turnip and bok choy.
 And while I’m skeptical about this little green’s ability to significantly enhance sexual desire, after doing some research, I am confident that arugula can do a lot of great things for your health.